ppy/osu-wiki/news/2026/2026-06-17-easy-world-cup-2026-registrations-now-open.md

 | Finals | September 5 – September 6 |
 | Grand Finals | September 12 – September 13 |

-Matches will be streamed over on the [@easyworldcup channel](https://www.twitch.tv/easyworldcup) on twitch.
+Matches will be streamed over on the [@easyworldcup channel](https://www.twitch.tv/easyworldcup) on Twitch.
 All archived content can also be found there, along with videos saved on the [EZWC Vods YouTube channel](https://www.youtube.com/@easyworldcup).

 ## How do I register?